ALLESANDRO SCARLATTI La Gloria di Primavera

 Ms. Moore’s tall and graceful stature has made her the ideal trouser-role performer.
 With conductor Nicholas McGegan and Philharmonia Baroque Orchestra, Moore performed the role of “Medoro” in Handel’s Orlando in an acclaimed American tour at the Ravinia Festival, Lincoln Center’s Alice Tully Hall, and Tanglewood Festival.
 The New York Times praised her “smooth toned” and “compassionate” performance while the Chicago Classical Review raved that she “made a delightfully shameless seducer in the trouser role of Medoro.”
 She has also performed the role at Göttingen, Sweden’s Drottningholm Court Theatre, with the English Concert, and in San Francisco.

-As a recording artist, Moore is a soloist on the premiere recording of Scarlatti’s La Gloria di Primavera released in 2016 with Philharmonia Baroque Orchestra which was selected as an “Editor’s Choice” recording in Gramophone.
+As a recording artist, Moore is a soloist on the premiere recording of Scarlatti’s La Gloria di Primavera with Philharmonia Baroque Orchestra which was selected as an “Editor’s Choice” recording in Gramophone.
 She has also recorded Mozart’s Requiem with Winchester College and the London Mozart Players on Convivium Records, released in Summer 2017, and Handel’s Messiah with Baltimore Symphony Orchestra for Naxos, released in Fall 2018.

 Other engagements of note include performances with conductor Nicholas McGegan of Vivaldi’s Juditha Triumphans (Holofernes) with the Philharmona Baroque Orchestra and Beethoven’s Ninth Symphony along with selections from Mahler’s Des Knaben Wunderhorn with Royal Northern Sinfonia; Elgar’s The Dream of Gerontius at Royal Albert Hall and Winchester, Ely, Gloucester, and York Minster Cathedrals; Bach’s Mass in B Minor and St. Matthew Passion, Handel’s La Resurrezione, Mendelssohn’s Paulus, and an all-Vivaldi program with The King’s Consort; St. Matthew Passion with Trevor Pinnock and the English Consort; a tour of Haydn masses in Switzerland with John Eliot Gardiner; Beethoven’s Mass in C with the Salzburg Camerata and Berlioz’s Les nuits d’été with the Northern Sinfonia, both under Sir Roger Norrington; and a performance of Mahler’s Das Lied von der Erde.
 She has performed Messiah with The English Concert/Harry Bicket, the Indianapolis Symphony Orchestra under Patrick Dupré Quigley, and the National Arts Centre Orchestra with Paul Goodwin conducting.
 Her recording of Handel’s Parnasso in Festa with King’s Consort and conductor Matthew Halls was the winner of the Stanley Sadie Handel Recording Prize.